“Good artists copy. Great artists steal.”

 When you’re designing your next landing page, think about what you want the color palette to say about your business.
 Do you want to emphasize strength and trust, or convey a sense of boldness and excitement?
 Check this color chart to see what colors signify and think carefully about what you want color to say about your product.

-So, now that we’ve looked at some beautiful landing page inspiration from around the web, it’s time to evaluate how your landing pages are doing.
+So, now that we’ve looked at some beautiful landing page inspiration from around the web, it’s time to start making some of your own.